prateekkumarweb/timetableiith/README.md

 # Timetable @ IITH

-NodeJS app to generate Timetable in ICal format.
+TypeScript (NodeJS) app to generate Timetable in ICal format.

 ## How to use